WebexSamples/webex-meetings-quick-start/README.md

 ```

 > [!NOTE]
-> You need to be on Node V18
+> You need to be on Node V18.
+If not `yarn install` will throw an error stating the same

 ### Add Personal Access Token